Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 Electrocardiography

-On the cardiogram, doctors immediately determine the presence of ventricular extrasystoles.
+Using a cardiogram, doctors immediately determine the presence of ventricular extrasystoles.

-1. the presence of extraordinary ventricular QRS complexes;
+1. presence of extraordinary ventricular QRS complexes;

-4. after the extrasystole, there is a pause.
+4. after the extrasystole there is a pause.

 Holter examination